General Relativistic Shock Waves that Exhibit an Accelerated Expansion

-That is, the FLRW$(0,\frac{1}{3},1)$ trajectory passes under the Rankine-Hugoniot curve.
-Note that the explicitly known FLRW$(0,\frac{1}{3},1)$ solution is able to cross the sonic surface without becoming singular due to the cancellation of $\{\cdot\}_D$ in equation (\ref{2.7}) when on the sonic surface.
-General FLRW$(0,\sigma,a)$ solutions typically become singular at the sonic point, that is, the point of intersection with the sonic surface.
-Now suppose that there exists a $b > 1$ such that the FLRW$(0,\frac{1}{3},b)$ trajectory hits the plane $A = \frac{4}{7}$ with:
+that is, the FLRW$(\frac{1}{3},1)$ trajectory undershoots the Rankine--Hugoniot curve for $\bar{\sigma}=\frac{1}{3}$.
+Note that the explicitly known FLRW$(\frac{1}{3},1)$ solution is able to cross the sonic surface without becoming singular due to the cancellation of $\{\cdot\}_D$ in equation (\ref{2.7}) at the sonic point, which we recall is the point of intersection with the sonic surface.
+General FLRW$(\sigma,a)$ solutions typically become singular at the sonic point.